hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 ### Representing communication preferences

-Communication preferences describe how a patient or a related person prefers to communicate when receiving healthcare, including language preferences and whether an interpreter is required.

-This section describes how to represent communication preferences for a patient or a related person using the communication element on the Patient or RelatedPerson resource, and the [Interpreter Required](http://hl7.org/fhir/extensions/StructureDefinition-patient-interpreterRequired.html) extension.
-It includes guidance for indicating preferred languages, interpreter requirements, and multilingual communication.
+The guidance below describes how to represent languages that may be used to communicate about a patient's health including preferred language and if an interpreter is required.
+This guidance applies to AU Base Patient and AU Base RelatedPerson, and uses the [Interpreter Required](http://hl7.org/fhir/extensions/StructureDefinition-patient-interpreterRequired.html) extension:
+* When sent in a Patient resource, the information exchanged is about the languages that may be used to communicate with the patient about their health.
+* When sent in a RelatedPerson resource, the information exchanged is about languages that may be used to communicate with the related person about the patient's health.

-The table below provides guidance on representing these preferences in the resource.
-Blank cells in the table indicate that the given element is absent from the resource.
+The table below is divided into different scenarios.
+Blank cells indicate that the given element is absent from the resource in that scenario.

 <table class="list" style="width:100%">
     <colgroup>